Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 The MMR Vaccine: What Every Parent Needs to Know

-Every major medical authority in the world — the CDC, the WHO, the American Academy of Pediatrics, the American Medical Association — recommends the MMR vaccine as the safe, effective, and necessary standard of care for children.
+Every major medical authority — the CDC, WHO, AAP, and AMA — recommends the MMR vaccine as the safe, effective, and necessary standard of care for children.
 This is not opinion.
 It is consensus backed by decades of peer-reviewed evidence.

-The measles, mumps, and rubella (MMR) vaccine is administered in two doses.
-The first dose is given between 12 and 15 months of age; the second dose between 4 and 6 years.
-A single dose provides approximately 93% protection against measles.
-Two doses provide 97% protection.
-The vaccine has been in use for more than 60 years.
-It has been administered billions of times globally.
+The MMR vaccine is administered in two doses: first at 12–15 months, second at 4–6 years.
+One dose provides 93% protection; two doses provide 97% protection.
+The vaccine has been in use for more than 60 years, administered billions of times globally.
 Its safety record is exceptional.

-Common reactions to the MMR vaccine are mild: a sore arm at the injection site, a low-grade fever, or a brief mild rash in a small percentage of recipients.
-These are signs that the immune system is responding — doing precisely what it is supposed to do.
-Serious adverse events from the MMR vaccine are extraordinarily rare, far rarer than the serious complications of measles itself.
+Common reactions are mild: a sore arm, low-grade fever, or brief mild rash — signs the immune system is responding as designed.
+Serious adverse events are extraordinarily rare, far rarer than the serious complications of measles itself.

-The most persistent myth about the MMR vaccine — that it causes autism — has been definitively, comprehensively, and repeatedly disproven by the scientific community.
-The original 1998 study making this claim was retracted by The Lancet after investigators found it to be fraudulent.
-Its lead author, Andrew Wakefield, was stripped of his medical licence.
-Dozens of large-scale, rigorous studies involving millions of children across multiple countries have since confirmed, uniformly, that there is no link whatsoever between the MMR vaccine and autism spectrum disorder.
+The most persistent myth about MMR — that it causes autism — has been definitively and repeatedly disproven.
+The original 1998 study making this claim was retracted.
+Its author lost his medical licence for fraud.
+Dozens of large-scale studies involving millions of children across multiple countries confirm there is no link whatsoever between the MMR vaccine and autism spectrum disorder.

-The American Academy of Pediatrics (AAP), whose members are the physicians who actually see and care for children every day, is unequivocal: the two-dose MMR vaccination series is recommended for all eligible children.
-These are the doctors parents should listen to — the ones with medical degrees, years of clinical training, and a professional and ethical obligation to the wellbeing of their patients.
-Not websites.
-Not social media influencers.
-Not anonymous message boards.
+The American Academy of Pediatrics is unequivocal: the two-dose MMR vaccination series is recommended for all eligible children.
+These are the doctors parents should listen to — not websites, not influencers, not anonymous message boards.

 93%